 What type of payments do you accept for taxes?

 CHECKS and CERTIFIED FUNDS are always accepted at City Hall.
 NO CASH payments will be accepted in December and January at City Hall.
-All five Oak Creek Tri City Banks will accept Cash and Check payments with tax coupon in December and January.
+All four Oak Creek Tri City Banks will accept Cash and Check payments with tax coupon in December and January.
 Credit/debit card and E-Check payments can be made by telephone or internet.
 Please see the Pay Your Taxes by Credit/Debit Card & E-Check section of the website for instructions.

 Where and how can I pay my tax bill?